fapep/FP/README.md

 TO MINT:

-1. Have a FAKEAF token to burn
+1. Have a FAKEASF token to burn
 2. Hit "Create A Token" button on Freewallet, or Counterwallet
 3. Select NAMED TOKEN (0.5xcp fee)
 4. Enter token name